mithunpaul08/paper_writing_tips/README.md

 # Common issues seen in the lab while writing a research article

 Needless to say, writing a research article is a big part of your graduate work.
 This document aims to provide guidance on the common issues your advisors have seen in this process.
 This is by no means a complete document; it will grow as we see issues popping up.
 So please come back often.
+Last edit: March 2020

 ## 1. Paper structure